-Capacity outlook modelling is the core process to explore how the energy system would develop in each ISP scenario, and to determine candidate development paths from which the optimal development path is selected.
+Capacity outlook modelling is the core process to explore how the energy system would develop in each scenario, and to determine -candidate development paths from which the optimal development path is selected.

-The model reveals long-term outcomes for generation expansion and retirement, transmission expansion, storage, and dispatch options, in all ISP scenarios.
-The objective is to minimise capital expenditure and operational costs of the entire NEM over the long-term outlook.
+The model reveals long-term outcomes for generation development and retirement, network development, storage, and dispatch options in all ISP scenarios.
+The objective is to minimise the costs incurred to operate the NEM over the long-term outlook, and to achieve the type of net zero transition outlined in each scenario.